Using the Cognos KPI Capability & Relative Time Structures

-We do our best to answer all of the questions live here any questions that were unable to answer for whatever reason we will complete we keep a log of all the questions and we will answer them via the question log and we will post those along with the presentation and the recording on our website which brings us logically to the next slide where everyone asks, how do I get the presentation or can I get the presentation in the answer is an unabashedly?
+We do our best to answer all of the questions live here.
+Any questions that were unable to answer for whatever reason we will complete we keep a log of all the questions and we will answer them via the question log and we will post those along with the presentation and the recording on our website which brings us logically to the next slide where everyone asks, how do I get the presentation or can I get the presentation in the answer is an unabashedly?
 Yes.
-You can visit our resource Library its senturus.com/resources.
+You can visit our resource library at senturus.com/resources.

-We encourage you to bookmark that as it has tons of great content including the Deck the question log and a recording of our presentation today.
-So our agenda for today after some brief introductions will get into the Cognos 11.1 are four new KPI widget and the relative time modeling will do a little overview after that of Senturus.
+We encourage you to bookmark that as it has tons of great content including the deck, the question log and a recording of our presentation today.
+So our agenda for today after some brief introductions will get into the Cognos 11.1.4 new KPI widget and the relative time modeling will do a little overview after that of Senturus.
 For those of you who may be new to us and stick around for some great additional almost entirely free resources as well as the always informational Q&A.

-So By way of introduction.
-I’m pleased to be joined today by my colleague Pedro lining was a seizure senior VI architect here at senturus.
-He’s been here for a decade at this point and brings over 20 years of bi and data warehousing experience to his role.
-He’s been instrumental in implementing data warehousing systems from scratch and has experience the evolution of the bi industry through several iterations of bi-products, like Cognos micro strategy and Tableau and has worked with clients such as Visa.
+So by way of introduction.
+I’m pleased to be joined today by my colleague Pedro lining who is a senior BI architect here at Senturus.
+He’s been here for a decade at this point and brings over 20 years of BIi and data warehousing experience to his role.
+He’s been instrumental in implementing data warehousing systems from scratch and has experience the evolution of the BI industry through several iterations of BI products, like Cognos MicroStrategy and Tableau and has worked with clients such as Visa

-And LeapFrog toys, I think that’s where we actually met Pedro and my name is Mike wine how our I’m a practice area director here and where several different hats including the honor of emceeing these presentations likewise.
+and LeapFrog toys, I think that’s where we actually met.
+My name is Mike Weinhauer.
+I’m a practice area director here and where several different hats including the honor of emceeing these presentations likewise.
 I’ve been designing selling and delivering analytics solutions for the better part of a 25-year career.
 I’m happy to be here with you today.
 We always like to get a finger on the pulse of our clients and the folks that are attending our webinars here today.

 So if you’d like to go to the next slide Pedro.
 I’m going to put up a poll here and sees this is a simple one which version of Cognos are you running in your organization?
-So are you are you okay Aunt with 11.1 something.
-Are you just a little behind the curve with 11.0.
+So are you with 11.1?
+Are you just a little behind the curve with 11.0?

-Are you still on Cognos 10 or are you really hanging out back there on Good Ol C 8 so go ahead and get those votes in.
+Are you still on Cognos 10 or are you really hanging out back there on good ole Cognos 8?
+Go ahead and get those votes in.
 We let this run for 30 to 60 seconds depending on how many people respond we got about three-quarters of you in there.
 So go ahead and get those votes in.

 With that thank you for providing your input there with that.
-I’m going to hand the microphone on the floor over to Pedro for the core content Pedro Flores yards.
-Okay everybody.
+I’m going to hand the microphone and the floor over to Pedro for the core content.
 Thank you for joining today.

 So we’re going to review this really nice you visualization that’s available the KPI and with that we’re also going to review feature that was introduced for data modules and 11.1 relative time feature because between the two of these things together, we’ll add quite a nice visualization set for your dashboards and also make it easier for users to do these types of dashboard KPI’s with the relative time feature combined.

-And it allows a very quick visual of a measure as compared to a Target or other measures show.
-You probably seen these things on on Yahoo.
-USA Today where they show a number and up and down arrow will show you that this feature is now available in Cognos dashboards, but now combined with the 11.1 data modeling relative time feature.
+And it allows a very quick visual of a measure as compared to a target or other measures show.
+You probably seen these things on Yahoo or USA Today where they show a number and up and down arrow will show you that this feature is now available in Cognos dashboards, but now combined with the 11.1 data modeling relative time feature.
 This will even allow you a quicker way to build KPI comparison visuals and we’re going to talk about okay.